LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D2-Identity-Authorization2.md

 ## Overview of Today's Demo

-We will use Delamater and Murach (2020) as a guide to continue adding an administrative page for user and role management to our web site.
-We will add these items:
+We will use Delamater and Murach (2020) as a guide to finish adding authorization to our web app.

-- `AdminController` methods for:

-  - Delete user
-  - Add to Admin
-  - Remove from Admin
-  - Delete role
 - Restrict the admin controller
 - Add Admin to our navigation menu, but only for admin users
+- Seed users and an admin role
 - Re-publish to Azure

-### More Administrative Features

-As shown in the section of the textbook titled "Other action methods of the UserController"

-We will add these methods to the `AdminController`.

-### Restricting Access
+## Restricting Access

 We will use the following C# attributes to restrict access classes or methods: